-My Final Farewell to the Army Blue
+A Green Beret’s Farewell to the Army Blue

-By Daniel Hodne
+by Daniel Hodne

 In November 2017, my family and I returned to West Point, New York, for my class’s 25th Reunion.
 While I stood alongside my classmates on “The Plain,” and watched the Corps of Cadets execute a pass in review, I appreciated the opportunity to reflect.
 As my retirement date approached, this occasion took place in the twilight of my Army career.
 In a way, my military journey had come full circle, starting and ending at my “rockbound highland home.”

 It was the 1st of July, 1987, Reception Day for the United States Military Academy Class of 1991, when after quickly being plunged into a very efficient transformational and cultural immersion system known to cadets and alumni as “Beast Barracks,” I reported to the Cadet in the Red Sash, and then reported to the Cadet First Sergeant of India Company, for Cadet Basic Training for the first time as ordered.

 In the tremendous uncertainty, overshadowed by tall, gray, stone walls,…the only thing for sure was that I had entered a new way of life in which I would continuously face unforeseen challenges; and my opportunities would be to learn, develop, and grow from them.
 I had also been issued barracks bags full of uniform and equipment items.